 Raw honey by contrast has approximately 22 amino acids, and a wide range of other minerals, vitamins, and enzymes.
 Processed honey, through pasteurization wipes many of those amino acids and enzymes out.
 Raw honey also contains many bioactive plant compounds, notably polyphenols and antioxidants.
 There are many studies linking the benefits of polyphenols and antioxidants with reduced inflammation.
 Again commercial honeys contain fewer of these compounds.

 The raw local honey that we produce is uncapped, spun in an extractor, and minimally filtered at most through a 600 micron sieve.
 The filtering is mainly removing small beeswax particles from the cappings.
 As per NCSBA certified honey producers standards the honey is never heated beyond 110 degrees.
 Heating is done occasionally to liquify the honey if it has crystallized.
 Some nectars, based on their sugar ratios, crystalize more quickly than others.
-I also like to water bath jars of honey at low temps to remove any seed crystals and increase shelf life.
-At low temperatures the process takes a while.
+Immersing jars of honey in a water bath at a low temperature to remove any seed crystals and increase shelf life is also beneficial.

 Why is raw local honey different?

-Different than what you may ask?
-Well different than whats available at the grocery store, which turns out in many cases may not really be honey at all.
-At least its not purely honey.
-Commercial honey in many cases has been adultered or processes so that its origins can not be traced.
-This is largely based on the findings by Food Saftey News showing many brands carried in large retailers show little to no trace of pollen.
+Raw local honey is different than what is usually available at the grocery store.
+Commercial honey in many cases has been manipulated or processed so that its origins cannot be traced.
+This is largely based on the findings by Food Safety News showing many brands carried in large retailers show little to no trace of pollen.

 In a large way this is what prompted the standards for the certified honey producers program in North Carolina.
-There labeling standards by the USDA are a bit weak across the board so various state organizations have taken steps to brand for better product.
+The labeling standards by the USDA are a bit weak across the board so various state organizations have taken steps to brand for better product.
 Prior to keeping bees I used to buy honey labelled from a U.S. producer.
-What I was unaware of the time is that most of those companies are just packers and not primary producers.
-Some buy from local reputable sources and others perhaps not, they have a lot of volume to fill.
+What I was unaware of at the time is that most of those companies are just packers and not primary producers.
+Some buy from local reputable sources, and others perhaps not, as they have a lot of volume to fill.

 The bottom line is that honey that is not ultra filtered, not pasteurized, and not comprised excessively of sugar syrups just flat out tastes different.
 Are you skeptical?
-Get a squeeze bear of honey from Walmart and a jar of honey from a certified honey producer and taste the difference.
-Its pretty dramatic and no comparison.
+Get a squeeze bear of honey from a major retailer and a jar of honey from a certified honey producer, and taste the difference.
+It’s pretty dramatic and no comparison.